Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Discussion

 \section{Discussion}

 With a person navigating in crowded spaces wearing a camera for data collection, the nearby people's navigation behaviors are less likely to be affected.
 Therefore, our dataset can be used to understand and model human navigation behaviours more precisely in egocentric settings compared to the data collected by a mobile robot.
 Our proposed end-to-end approach that utilizes multiple input modalities has also shown to be effective in forecasting the trajectory of the camera wearer.
-However, in order to realize the ultimate objective of assisting blind navigation and achieving socially compliant robot navigation by transferring the trajectory forecasting ability learned from the sighted people data, two problems need to be addressed: 1) domain adaption and 2) domain generalization.
-Specifically, a model learned from the sighted people data has to be adaptive to a different user, as different people have different height, gait, walking speed, and reaction speed.
-This domain shift further enlarges when transferring to a mobile robot.
-Developing an effective adaptive method is therefore needed.
-In addition, although it is possible to collect a large volume of data of sighted camera wearers walking around in different places, it is very unlikely that all scenarios a person/robot will encounter are captured.
-Therefore, it is worth developing a model that is able to generalize to different scenes to reduce prediction errors when facing a scene that has never been seen before.
-It is also worth noting that in a sighted people wearing a camera scenario, forecasting his/her trajectory may also be useful to provide more interactive and immersive AR/VR experience, and hence future research can also be carried out in this direction.
+Although our experiments have shown that it is feasible to transfer human navigation behaviours to a mobile robot to enable socially compliant robot navigation, a successful transfer requires the robot to have a similar viewing angle and moving speed to the camera wearers who collected our dataset.
+Developing an effective adaptive method is needed especially if the robots have a different viewing angle.
+This is also applicable to assisting blind navigation, as a model learned from the sighted people data has to be adaptive to a different user, as different people have different heights, gaits, walking speeds, and reaction speeds.
+In addition, as our system directly forecasts the future trajectory that a blind person shall follow (this ability is learned from sighted people’s walking data), the system has to be initialized well (i.e., the blind person should be guided walking like a sighted person at the very first few minutes in order to allow the system to forecast meaningful trajectories).
+We leave implementing a complete blind navigation system as our future work.
+Integrating egocentric human trajectory forecasting with AR/VR applications is also practically useful.
+Future research can also be carried out in this direction.